 * We prefer to add fenugreek seeds during summer and these can be soaked & ground along with lentils.

 There are 3 steps involved in this preparation viz., soaking rice & dal, grinding them and fermenting the batter.

 Wash and soak rice & lentils separately in water in the following ratio and the remaining water may be used while grinding lentils and rinsing wet grinder at the end:

 - rice : water is 1 : 0.8

 - lentil : water is 1 : 2

-So I soaked 1200 grams of rice in 1000 ml of water (approx. 80%) for 3 hours and the remaining 200 ml of water will be used for cleaning wet grinder after grinding rice.
-Similarly I soaked 300 grams of lentils in 600 ml of water for an hour and the remaining 300 ml of water will be used while grinding lentils.
+So I soaked 1200 grams of rice in 1000 ml of water (approx. 80%) for 3 hours and used the remaining 200 ml of water for rinsing the wet grinder after grinding rice.
+Similarly, I soaked 300 grams of lentils in 600 ml of water for an hour and used the remaining 300 ml of water while grinding lentils.

 - Switch on the clean wet grinder and add lentils along with its soaking water* into it.

 - Pour 150 ml of water after 10 minutes and then remaining 150 ml of water in the next 10 minutes.

 - You may have to use a broad wooden spatula to turn about the batter every now & then for making it homogeneous.